jahav/czech-identifiers/docfx/index.md

 # Identifiers.Czech

-Identifiers.Czech is a C# library for creating, parsing and validating various identifiers used in Czech Republic.
+`Identifiers.Czech` is a C# library for creating, parsing and validating various identifiers used in [Czech Republic](https://en.wikipedia.org/wiki/Czech_Republic).
 As of this time, it supports following identifiers:
 * Birth number - this identifier is assigned to ever person born in Czech Republic.
 It is used extensively in a medical care.
 The number itself contains a flag indicating whether the person is a man or a woman and also a date of birth.
 * Business identifying number - It is a number used for identification of a business, either a company or a person doing business.
 In czech, it is called IČO - Identifikační číslo osoby.
 * Bank account number - account number in the bank.
 IBAN is not in widespread use, instead we still use a system from 90s.
 It is possible to transform the account number to an IBAN.

+## API documentation
+At the top of the page, there is a link to the [API documentation](api/index.md) describing the library classes an interfaces.

 ## Quick Start